“Judy has never lacked for an audience because … she’s still the greatest singer of them all.” Leonard Lyons, 1963

 Finally, in the mid-1990s, Rhino Records, working with Turner Entertainment, began to release expanded “complete” soundtracks to MGM musicals utilizing the surviving pre-recordings as their main source of content.

 Recent technology in audio restoration software has resulted in the revisiting of some of these pre-recordings.
 The results are phenomenal.
-Hopefully, Warner Bros., who now owns the Rhino soundtracks, will revisit all of the soundtracks and remaster them with today’s technology giving us the ultimate in audio clarity and sonic enjoyment.
+Hopefully, Warner Bros., who now owns the pre-recording sessions, will revisit all of the soundtracks and remaster them with today’s technology giving us the ultimate in audio clarity and sonic enjoyment.

 The most recent example of what our new technology is capable of is the FANTASTIC two-CD set “Soundtracks” from Mint Audio Records.
-The set features not just a great compilation of Judy’s film performances, but also several new-to-CD versions of Garland film favorites including some MGM Records album versions, film versions, and stereo versions previously unavailable on CD.
+The set features not just a great compilation of Judy’s film performances, but also several new-to-CD versions of Garland film favorites including some MGM Records album versions, film versions, and stereo versions.
 This is the compilation that fans of Judy’s film soundtracks have been waiting for!
 More details on each recording and how some of the audio magic of these tracks was accomplished, can be found here.

 Check out The Judy Garland Online Discography’s Till The Clouds Roll By pages for information about the original and all subsequent releases of the classic MGM soundtrack.